When organizations struggle or fail to produce a Lean transformation (the “effect”), the causes commonly cited include:

 Before going further, allow me the liberty of extending Dr. Deming’s System of Profound Knowledge (SoPK) to other forms of modern progressive management practice such as Toyota Production System, Lean management, Agile, etc. In other words, let’s combine these as one type of progressive management practice for the sake of illustration.
 The image on the left side shows the System of Profound Knowledge, built by humans from sense-based perceptions gained from doing value-creating work (de facto).
 Humans are engaged in life processes within ever-changing systems and they use natural senses and abilities to recognize and correct problems using innate curiosity and basic protocols for experimentation.
 The result is progress that more-or-less keeps pace with the times.
 A select few people emerge who desire to lead organizations in ways that are consistent with Dr. Deming’s vision for The System of Profound Knowledge.
 But why is it that only a select few people emerge as leaders?
 Why not more?
 Why not many more?
 What stands in the way?

-The image on the right shows the the System of Profound Privilege (SoPP), which has long been common and is associated with archaic classical management practice.
+The image on the right side shows the the System of Profound Privilege (SoPP), which has long been common and is associated with archaic classical management practice.
 The System of Profound Privilege is built from preconceptions (preconceived ideas or prejudice) and holds a commanding position over Lean.
 It descends from Deities into the minds, hearts, and hands of Monarchs.
 Their privileges are enshrined in Natural Rights, Natural Law, and codified in founding legal documents (de jure).
 After many centuries, these privileges and associated rights were extended to business owners and political leaders.
 Together, they rule the underlying population.
 Being in a preferred position in society, one of privilege and benefiting from it, means that business and political leaders prefer the status quo to progress, and so change comes about very slowly — though sometimes quickly, such as in war or other calamity.
 That is why top leaders find fundamental change so undesirable to undertake, and why non-leaders (working-level employees) usually fail to gain leader’s interest in making the kinds of major improvements associated with Lean management.
 The result is to always be behind the times; an outcome that is happily welcomed by some, but not the many.

 When organizations struggle or fail to produce a Lean transformation (progress in management practice), the underlying cause is a institution that has been carefully designed to require leaders to preserve the status quo.
 But, as the cliché goes, the devil is in the details.
 So, to produce greater numbers of Lean transformations, one must understand the details that combine to produce and sustain the status quo — the preconceptions, traditions, privileges, and vested rights and interests that leaders possess and will readily use to avoid needed change.
 Both books will help you understand that, and no doubt also inspire you to think of new ideas for overcoming long-standing obstacles to progress.